Extracurricular Activities that Any High Schooler Can Do from Home

 You can still make valuable progress on your college profile, even if you’re stuck at home.
+Read more to get some ideas on how to show leadership and intellectual curiosity outside of the classroom

 By NOELLE COMPTON